 Every German butcher offers Fleischsalat (meat salad) for the same reason that supermarkets in Maine offer lobster bisque - to use their leftovers.
-Fleischsalat is made with ham or bologna, pickled gherkins (I prefer the sweet-and-sour ones, not the salty kind) and mayonnaise.
+Fleischsalat is made with ham or bologna, pickled gherkins (I don't like the very salty kind) and mayonnaise.

 |I like fresh herbs in my Fleischsalat|